Volume 18, Issue 1 (3-2026) J Crop Breed 2026, 18(1): 149-162 | Back to browse issues page

 XML Persian Abstract Print

-1- Gorgan University Agricultural Science and Natural Resources
+1- Horticulture Science, Plant Production, Gorgan University of Agricultural Science and Natural Resources, Gorgan, Iran

-2- Sari University Agricultural Science and Natural Resources
+2- Horticulture Science, Crop Science, Sari University of Agricultural Science and Natural Resources, Sari, Iran

-Materials and Methods: For the bioinformatics investigation of the nucleotide sequence of the flavonoid3-hydroxylase (F3'H) gene in the milk thistle plant (S. marianum), a previously published article reporting the nucleotide sequence of this gene was utilized.
+Methods: A previously published article reporting the nucleotide sequence of this gene was utilized for the bioinformatics investigation of the nucleotide sequence of the flavonoid3-hydroxylase (F3'H) gene in the milk thistle plant (S. marianum).
 The mRNA sequence was retrieved from the NCBI database with the accession number KP861882.1.
 The nucleotide sequence analysis was performed using the ppuigbo computational database.
-Additionally, to analyze the promoter of the gene of interest, the Plantcare website was employed.
-The protein sequence of the gene of interest was obtained from the NCBI database under accession number ALA39990.1, and information regarding the flavonoid3-hydroxylase protein from the milk thistle plant was examined through the Uniprot database with accession number A0A0K2F2U.
+Additionally, the Plantcare website was employed to analyze the promoter of the gene of interest.
+The protein sequence of the gene of interest was obtained from the NCBI database under the accession number ALA39990.1, and information regarding the flavonoid3-hydroxylase protein from the milk thistle plant was examined through the Uniprot database with the accession number A0A0K2F2U.
 Furthermore, the protein domain was identified using the NCBI and InterPro databases.
 The physicochemical properties of the protein were analyzed using the ProtParam database.
 Motifs were identified from the meme database, and the functionality of these motifs was assessed through the elm database.
 The modeling of the secondary and tertiary structures of the F3'H protein was conducted using the phyre2 database, and the accessibility of the F3'H protein bases to solvents was predicted with the I-TASSER server.
 Finally, the quality of the stereochemical structure of the modeled F3'H protein was evaluated with the PROCHECK software using the Ramachandran plot.

-Findings: The investigations carried out in the Materials and Methods section indicated that this gene consists of1557 nucleotides, with a C-G content of51.87%.
-From the perspective of mRNA, it comprises1317 base pairs that encode a protein with an amino acid length of349.
-In the promoter sequence of the F3'H gene,19 regulatory elements were predicted, with the TATA-box and CAAT-box being the most prominent regulatory elements in the promoter region of this gene.
+Results: The investigations carried out in the Materials and Methods section indicate that this gene consists of 1557 nucleotides, with a C-G content of 51.87%.
+From the perspective of mRNA, it comprises1317 base pairs that encode a protein with an amino acid length of 349.
+In the promoter sequence of the F3'H gene, 19 regulatory elements were predicted, with the TATA-box and CAAT-box being the most prominent regulatory elements in the promoter region of this gene.
 Additionally, this gene contains several light-responsive regulatory elements.
-The physicochemical properties obtained for this protein, which has349 amino acids and a molecular weight of48.320 kDa, indicated an aliphatic index of32.99 and a predicted isoelectric point of7.87, with a GRAVY index of -0.059.
-It was determined that there are49 negatively charged amino acids (aspartic acid and glutamic acid) and50 positively charged amino acids (arginine and lysine).
-Furthermore, the extinction coefficient of this protein was found to be80,330 at280 nm in an aqueous environment, with an instability index of34.65.
+The physicochemical properties obtained for this protein, which has 349 amino acids and a molecular weight of 48.320 kDa, indicated an aliphatic index of 32.99 and a predicted isoelectric point of 7.87, with a GRAVY index of -0.059.
+It was determined that there are 49 negatively charged amino acids (aspartic acid and glutamic acid) and 50 positively charged amino acids (arginine and lysine).
+Furthermore, the extinction coefficient of this protein was found to be 80,330 at 280 nm in an aqueous environment, with an instability index of 34.65.
 Evaluations also revealed that this protein contains one domain from the P450 superfamily and four identifiable motifs.
-The structure of this protein consists of45% alpha helices,5% beta sheets, and4% membrane helices, and the corresponding ligand-binding site was predicted.
-The analysis of the Ramachandran plot for the predicted model indicated that87.5% of the amino acids fell within the favored region,11.7% in the allowed region,0.3% in the nearly allowed region, and0.5% in the disallowed region.
+The structure of this protein consists of 45% alpha helices, 5% beta sheets, and 4% membrane helices, and the corresponding ligand-binding site was predicted.
+The analysis of the Ramachandran plot for the predicted model indicated that 87.5% of the amino acids fell within the favored region, 11.7% in the allowed region, 0.3% in the nearly allowed region, and 0.5% in the disallowed region.
 Moreover, the highest density of permissible points corresponds to right-handed alpha helices and beta sheets.
-The combined favored and allowed regions amounted to99.2, thus rendering the model presented for the F3'H protein of milk thistle acceptable in this study.
+The combined favored and allowed regions amounted to 99.2, thus rendering the model presented for the F3'H protein of milk thistle acceptable in this study.

 Type of Study: Research | Subject: بيوتكنولوژي گياهي